Car & Truck Repair

 - Battery – Batteries can fail any time of year.
 The only accurate way to detect a weak battery is with professional equipment.
 Routine care: Scrape away corrosion from posts and cable connections; clean all surfaces; re-tighten all connections.
 If battery caps are removable, check the fluid level monthly.
 Avoid contact with corrosive deposits and battery acid.
 Wear eye protection and rubber gloves.

 - Emergencies – Carry some basic tools-ask a technician for suggestions.
 Also include a first aid kit, flares, and a flashlight.
 Consider buying a cellular phone.

 Car care is definitely a win-win situation.
-Besides helping the environment, a properly maintained and operated vehicle will run more efficiently, will be safer, and will last longer-up to 50% longer, according to a survey of ASE-certified Master Auto Technicians.
+Besides helping the environment, a properly maintained and operated vehicle through auto maintenance services, will run more efficiently, will be safer, and will last longer-up to 50% longer, according to a survey of ASE-certified Master Auto Technicians.
 The following tips should put you on the road to environmentally conscious car care.

 - Keep your engine tuned.
 A misfiring spark plug can reduce fuel efficiency as much as 30%.
 Follow the service schedules listed in your owner’s manual.
 Replace filters and fluids as recommended.

 Under inflation wastesfuel-your engine has to work harder to push the vehicle.
 Wheels that are out-of-line (as evidenced by uneven tread wear or vehicle pulling) make the engine work harder, too.
 Properly maintained tires will last longer, meaning fewer scrap tires have to be disposed.

 - Keep your air conditioner in top condition and have it serviced only by a technician certified competent to handle/recycle refrigerants.
 Air conditioners contain CFCs-gases that have been implicated in the depletion of the ozone layer.
 According to the Environmental Protection Agency, almost